 - Fabric Mod Podge

 - Scissors,or rotary cutter, thread, cardboard & sewing machine.

 Depending on how long you want your bunting will determine how many pairs of jeans and how much ribbon.

 How to make your upcycled denim bunting

-I have 2 graphics to show you how to make your upcycled bunting, one for Union Jack bunting and one for Stars and Stripes bunting.
+- I have 2 graphics to show you how to make your upcycled bunting, one for Union Jack bunting and one for Stars and Stripes bunting.
 They are both practically the same except for how you arrange the red and white ribbon.
-Also you note there are stars on the American bunting.
-I used cut out these stars from some spare white ribbon.
+Also, you note there are stars on the American bunting.
+I used a die to cut out these stars from some spare white ribbon.
 If you don’t have a die cutter you can always use a star stamp instead.

 I first made my Union Jack bunting in 2012 for the Queen’s Diamond Jubilee when we had a street party.
 I got it out again for the royal wedding in 2013.
-It’s been sitting in a draw since then but will be back on display next weekend for the Queen’s official 90th Birthday.
+It’s been sitting in a draw since then but will be back on display next weekend for Harry and Megans Wedding.